kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 What we planned was to _reuse_ the **layering** approach that was already implemented for _optimistic updates_.
-To implement this feature we decided that queries and mutations would register themselves in order as they were queued up and as their results came in, if the results arrive out of order, they'd first be applied to layers that are kept _in the original order_.
+To implement this feature we decided that queries and mutations would register themselves in order as they were queued up and as their results came in.
+If the results arrive out of order, they'd first be applied to layers that are kept _in the original order_.
 These commutative layers essentially sort changes in the cache's data structure as they are applied.